DeEscalWild: A Real-World Benchmark for Automated De-Escalation Training with SLMs: Experiments

 \section{Experiments}

-In this section, we present a comprehensive evaluation of the \tool dataset's utility for training specialized de-escalation agents.
-We assess the impact of domain-specific fine-tuning across a diverse set of state-of-the-art open-weights Small Language Models (SLMs).
+In this section, we present the evaluation details of the \tool dataset's utility, with a specific focus on its ability to train agents that accurately reflect realistic civilian dynamics in de-escalation scenarios.
+We assess the impact of domain-specific fine-tuning across a diverse set of state-of-the-art open-weights SLMs.